nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 - On the Configuration Client, click on the `Applications` tab
 - Click on the `+` icon and add the executable file of your application (`ApplicationName.exe`)  to whitelist it
-- Repeat the step above for each application that should white-listed
+- Repeat the step above for each application that should whitelisted
 - After that, __RECONNECT__ your controllers so the changes are effective

 From this point, the applications on the list should be able to detect the hidden devices.
 The image below is an example of the application "UCR" being able to see a hidden Controller and creating a Virtual DS4:
 ![HidHideExampleSetup](images/HidHideClient_ExampleSetup.png){: .glightbox }

-!!! important "Users of DS4Windows: PAY ATTETION!"
+!!! important "Users of DS4Windows: PAY ATTENTION!"
     If you are running DS4Windows under a custom `.exe` name (look at the DS4Windows' `Other` tab) then the custom named executable must also be on the list

 ## What now?

 If you've set everything correctly then all that is left is for you to enjoy!
-Before you leave, have a quick look in the next section and on the `Frequently Asked Questions` article on the side-bar (I mean...
-If it has already been created).
+Before you leave, have a quick look in the next section and on the `Frequently Asked Questions` article on the side-bar (I mean... if it has already been created).

 ## Things to keep in mind

 Common things to know regarding using HidHide with your controllers:

 - Contrary to HidGuardian, HidHide affects isolated devices instead of device types.
 This means that if you have (for example) 4 different controllers that are the exact same model, you would still need to mark each one as hidden separately, both on USB and on Bluetooth
-- HidHide white-lists applications based on their location in your computer.
-This means that if you white-list "UCR.exe" that is on your desktop, but then move it to another folder you will need to white-list it again on its new location
 - If you think something is wrong and want to disable HidHide to run tests, just open the `HidHide Configuration Utility`, go into the `Devices` tab and un-check the `Enable Device Hiding` checkbox (if this doesn't make the devices visible again, try then reconnecting them)
+- HidHide whitelists applications based on their location in your computer.
+This means that if you whitelist "UCR.exe" that is on your desktop, but then move it to another folder you will need to whitelist it again on its new location
-- Applications may add native support to HidHide in future updates, automating the process by white-listing themselves and auto-hiding detected controllers
+- Applications may add native support to HidHide in future updates, automating the process by whitelisting themselves and auto-hiding detected controllers